 Behaviors and Anxiety

 Perhaps the most common behavior is what some like to call "moping behavior."
-It is this need or desire to be alone with your own thoughts and try to "deal with your anxiety" without the help of others and without engaging in fun life activities.
+It is this need or desire to be alone with your own thoughts and try to "deal with your anxiety" without the help of others and without engaging in enjoyable life activities.

 - Turning a switch on and off 5 times and having to start over if you are interrupted.